 Half body tribal tattoos are ideal for those who want to get an elaborate design but don’t want to go overboard with it.
 As the name suggests, the design will cover only a part of your body, like the area from the chest until the upper half of your back or from one side of your chest until the abdomen.
 You can experiment with various tribal design elements when it comes to getting half body tribal tattoos.

 [ Read: Best Tattoos Designs And Their Meanings ]

 2.Back Tribal Tattoos

 Back tribal tattoos cover a major portion of your back, starting from your neck to your hips.
-With a tribal back tattoo, you can play around with bold patterns and figures, like masks, spearheads, waves patterns, and animals.
+With a tribal back tattoo, you can play around with bold patterns and figures, like masks, spearheads, wave patterns, and animals.

 [ Read: Tattoo After Care Safety Precautions ]

 A spiral tattoo symbolizes the cycle of continuity and development.
 It also symbolizes different seasons and the phases of life, growth, and death.
 Modern spiraling back tattoos are influenced by the concept of yin and yang.
 They symbolize the balance between good and bad.